kaidez/kaidez.com/_posts/2015-06-15-write-code.md

 The blank days on the commit map (particularly those closest to the right) don't necessarily indicate that I didn't write code on those days.
 It may mean that I wrote code for my employer that shouldn't be committed to my personal GitHub repos...makes sense.

-The blank <em>weekend</em> days mean that I took a break and had a life, which is awesome!
+The blank <em>weekend</em> days mean that I took a break to have a life, which is awesome!
 We're still seeing that I wrote code pretty regularly and as a result of that, here's what happened when I got to Everyday Health:

 * finding content inside a complex JSON API and loading it onto the page wasn't a problem for me.